bacton/datasciencecoursera/getting-and-cleaning-data-course-project/README.txt

 (7) The dataframe returned in (6-ii) is the final, tidy data set with the average of each variable, ordered by each activity and each subject, as per the requirements.
+(8) A text file named "tidy_data_set.txt" will be created in the 'UCI HAR Dataset' subdirectory.
+This is the "output" tidy data set produced by the "run_analysis.R" script, that must be uploaded separately as part of the submission process for this course project.

 Notes:
 ======